th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 traffic (the source MAC address) and the knowledge that the adjacency graph is a _tree_ as input for the forwarding function.

+There is plenty more to say about this, and I will, but first, I will need to introduce some other concepts, most notably the broadcast layer.

 ### The broadcast layer

 A broadcast layer is a collection of interconnected nodes that house